mischamez48/defectPaste/README.md

 # DefectPaste 🎯

-**Interactive Defect Placement Tool for MVTec AD Dataset**
+**Interactive Copy-Paste Tool for Augmentation**

 DefectPaste is a GUI application that allows you to manually place defects on objects with drag-and-drop functionality, perfect for data augmentation and defect analysis workflows.

 ## ✨ Features

 - **Interactive Defect Placement**: Drag and drop defects onto target images
+- **Selection Tool**: Select and copy portions of images to create custom regions
-- **Real-time Transformations**: Scale, rotate, and adjust opacity of defects
+- **Real-time Transformations**: Scale, rotate, and adjust opacity of defects and regions
-- **Transparent Overlay**: Defects blend seamlessly with background images
 - **Multiple Defect Types**: Support for various defect categories
+- **Paint Brush Tool**: Manual painting and erasing capabilities
 - **Batch Processing**: Save multiple augmented images at once
-- **State Management**: Preserve defect placements when switching between images

 ## 🚀 Quick Start